remnrem/luna-doc/docs/ref/manipulations.md

 channel is created.
 If only two channels are available and a median is requested, this is automatically changed to a mean instead.

+<h3>Methods</h3>

+A new channel is constructed as the sample-wise sum, arithmetic mean, or median of two or more existing channels.
+This operation is used, for example, to create a composite respiratory effort channel, a bilateral EEG average, or to combine reference electrodes prior to referencing.

 <h3>Parameters</h3>

 |  Parameter | Example | Description |